einstein8612/linearalgebra-rust/README.md

 - Improve transpose
 - Make shape displayable
 - Scale matrix by float64 :heavy_check_mark:
-- Apply for matrices should be like the vector apply in syntax
+- Apply for matrices should be like the vector apply in syntax :heavy_check_mark:
 - Method for expanding vector into matrix